pcafrica/advanced_programming_2023-2024/lectures/08/08-c++_libraries.md

 1. Dynamic loading of the library.
 2. Dynamic loading of symbols from the library.

-These features form the foundation for implementing plugins (and are also employed in Python modules).
+These features form the foundation for implementing *plugins* (and are also employed in Python modules).

 Dynamic loading is a fundamental aspect of a plugin architecture, allowing an application to load parts of its implementation dynamically based on user requests.

 **:warning: This is a very advanced topic.
-For more information, have a look at [this interesting post](https://blog.theopnv.com/posts/cpp-dynamic-loading/) (source code [here](https://github.com/theo-pnv/Dynamic-Loading).**
+For more information, have a look at [this interesting post](https://blog.theopnv.com/posts/cpp-dynamic-loading/) (source code [here](https://github.com/theo-pnv/Dynamic-Loading)).**

+---

+# Pros and cons of shared libraries

+## Pros
+1. Updating a library has an immediate effect on all codes linking against it.
+No recompilation or relinking is needed.
+2. Executable is smaller since the code in the library is not duplicated.
+3. We can load libraries and symbols runtime (*plugins*).

+## Cons
+1. Executables depend on the library.
+If you delete the library, all codes using it won't run anymore.
+2. Both the linking phase and **the loading phase** need careful management, especially when dealing with different library versions installed.

 ---